kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 3. Flexibility, no API change to VM or VMI objects.

 ##### Cons
+1. Passing down the mapping info to virt-launcher via Downward API is bypassing the standard communication channel.
 2. Depends on Downward API feature and volume mount on the Pod.

 ### New Mapping Algorithm